shashankyelagandula/Cardiovascular-Health-Patterns/README.md

 # Cardiovascular Health Prediction

-🩺 A predictive analytics project on cardiovascular health using statistical modeling and machine learning.
-Built with Dash for interactive predictions.
+🩺 A predictive analytics project focused on uncovering patterns in cardiovascular disease using data science techniques — including visualization, statistical analysis, and machine learning.
+Built with Dash for interactive prediction.

 ## 👨‍🔬 Team Members
 - Shashank Yelagandula